 RTR-electronics are decent as well and their share of the total price

 All products listed as “in stock” are in our warehouse and ready to be shipped within the next day.
 Exceptions to this are pre-orders and possible, but unlikely, errors in stock numbers.
 All products include the Finnish VAT (24 %).
 Prices are subject to change without prior notice.

 We are answering emails everyday from the morning to the late evening, no matter if its Sunday or Christmas eve.
 We work in the EET time zone which is +2h from GMT.
 During the day our customer service is usually really fast and in the evening we are little slower due we have less people to answer questions.
 Easier things are usually handled within the hour and shipping related things we try to handle during the day so they can be shipped out the same day.
 Our goal is to answer all emails within 24h no matter how difficult the question is.
 The fastest way to get customer service is always to send us a email.
 Please include relevant pictures and a structured email with proper sentences so we can answer you faster.
 Take your time and read trough your email once before you send it to us.

-We ship to Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania,Slovakia, Slovenia, Spain, Sweden and United Kingdom, Norway, Turkey, Switzerland).
+We ship globally for example to Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania,Slovakia, Slovenia, Spain, Sweden and United Kingdom, Norway, Turkey, Switzerland).
 And many other countries, just go to the checkout and see if you can checkout.
 If not just let us know and we will quote you a price as we are able to ship to any country in the world.